sagemath/trac_to_gh/Issue 2189.md

 # Issue 2189: improve functionality of matrix_plot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2189

 Original creator: was